 Hello, it is so great to have you here.

 My mission as a teacher and coach is to empower you as a writer.
 I know from experience the power of improving one’s writing skills with the presence of joy.
 You don’t have to suffer or be depressed to be a great writer.
-So my secondary mission is to provide a learning environment that welcomes and encourages joy and shows you how to incorporate that same joy into your own writing practice.
+So my other (equally important) mission is to provide a learning environment that welcomes and encourages joy and shows you how to incorporate that same joy into your own writing practice.

 That’s when I stepped back and reassessed.
 I was exhausted and tired of letting my craft be self-abusive.
 I was in danger of falling out of love with writing and I really didn’t want that.
 So I started making some changes.